4 Easy Steps to Selling Designer Handbags for Cash

 Designer handbags are well spent fashion investments.
 But when they no longer fit your style, it can be disappointing to see them sit in your closet unused.
 Instead of letting all that fine tooling and perfectly stylish piece go to waste, sell it to someone who will treasure it like it’s brand new.
 Here’s the best way to go about selling designer handbags for cash in four easy steps:

 Step 1: Choose Your Bag Vendor

-Poshmark may be the quickest way to sell your gently used designer handbags online.
+If you’re looking for the quickest way to sell your gently used designer handbags online, try the Poshmark App.
 It takes on 60 seconds to set list an item, after which all you have to do is wait for it to sell.
 You can shop for goods up to 70 percent off retail, using cash you earn or your own moolah.

 Step 2: Take Excellent Photos

 Do not skimp out on this step.
 Good photos are one of the best ways to make sure your bag sells.
 When people can’t tell what condition a bag is in, they’re less likely to buy it.
 Take photos in natural light and include closeups of any flaws or scuff marks on the bag.
 People don’t mind a little antiquing nearly as much as they mind not being able to tell the condition.
 Try to paint a picture when you take your shots, too.
 Fill your bag with accessories, or prop it next to a pretty window or flowerpot.
 A little eye candy will set your bag apart from the others.